- Tringa glareola

 Green Sandpiper is broadly similar but differs in slightly stockier build with shorter neck and legs, more contrasting plumage, darker above and whiter below, and in flight black underwings; confusion is most likely with adult Wood Sandpipers late in the summer which can become very dark above as the white spots wear off.
 Juvenile Common Redshank is also a frequent confusion species, as it has duller, more orangey legs and a shorter bill than adults.
 Lesser Yellowlegs has quite similar plumage, though the supercilia are bolder, and its legs brighter chrome yellow.

 Breeds in northern Europe and northern Asia; winters in southern Africa, southern Asia and Australia; on migration west to Ireland (rare) and Great Britain.
 A vagrant in North America, most frequent in western Alaska, where annual on migration.

 Well-vegetated freshwater wetlands, often in woodland though less tied to forests than Green Sandpiper and common in wet meadows.
 On passage and in winter at more open pools and marshes on muddy margins or in short wet vegetation.
 Rarely found in saline or tidal habitats.

-Wood sandpiper tends to be a rather active bird, often found on the margins of quite small pools, or wading hurriedly through the shallows.
+Wood Sandpiper tends to be a rather active bird, often found on the margins of quite small pools, or wading hurriedly through the shallows.
 It often teeters in the manner of a Common Sandpiper, though perhaps not quite so frequently.
 As it advances it pecks briefly to one side or the other, picking up tiny particles of food from the surface of the mud.

 The diet includes insects, worms, spiders, shellfish and small fish.

+Nests either in a scrape on the ground, or in old thrush nests in trees.
 The 4 eggs are are incubated for 22-23 days by the female.
 The young fledge after 29-31 days.